balexiadis/IT-Portfolio/README.md

 # IT-Portfolio
-A hands-on portfolio of IT projects — cloud deployments, networking, and systems administration documented with step-by-step write-ups and screenshots.
+A hands-on portfolio of IT projects/Cyber Security with step-by-step write-ups and screenshots.

 ## Projects